simter/simter-operation/docs/rest-api.md

 ```
 200 OK
-Content-Type : application/json;charset=utf-8
+Content-Type : application/json

 [$operation, ...]
 ```

-`$operation` 's json structure: it is the same with `$operation` above in「2.
-Find by target type and id」.
+`$operation` 's json structure: it is the same with `$operation` above in「1.
+Create one operation」.

 If found nothing, response: